TF2Autobot/tf2autobot/.wiki/5. Troubleshooting/5.2 Frequently Asked Questions/5.2 Frequently Asked Questions.md

 </details>

 ## How much does bot count a Craftable weapon as?
 0.05 or 0.11 ref?
-All craft weapons listed [here](https://github.com/idinium96/tf2autobot/blob/master/src/lib/data.ts#L171-L454) and uncraft weapons [here](https://github.com/idinium96/tf2autobot/blob/master/src/lib/data.ts#L316-L454) (if you set `weaponsAsCurrency.withUncraft` to `true`) are counted as 0.05 ref **IF** you set `weaponsAsCurrency.enable` as `true` and you did not add that particular item in your price list.
+All craft weapons listed [here](https://github.com/idinium96/tf2autobot/blob/master/src/lib/data.ts#L171-L454) and uncraft weapons [here](https://github.com/idinium96/tf2autobot/blob/master/src/lib/data.ts#L316-L454) (if you set `miscSettings.weaponsAsCurrency.withUncraft` to `true`) are counted as 0.05 ref **IF** you set `miscSettings.weaponsAsCurrency.enable` as `true` and you did not add that particular item in your price list.

-IF you set `weaponsAsCurrency.enable` to `true` AND you manually add and set the price, it will not count as 0.05 ref, instead will follow your manually set prices.
+If you set `miscSettings.weaponsAsCurrency.enable` to `true` AND you manually add and set the price, it will not count as 0.05 ref, instead will follow your manually set prices.

-IF you set `weaponsAsCurrency.enable` to `false`, then all of that craft/uncraft weapons will not be priced if you not manually set the prices.
+If you set `miscSettings.weaponsAsCurrency.enable` to `false`, then all of that craft/uncraft weapons will not be priced if you not manually set the prices.

 ## Why my bot don't accept/decline the trade automatically?
 If someone sent an offer with wrong values, any items that are not in the pricelist, items that already reached maximum stock and etc, and `manualReview.enable` is set to `true`, then you should expect this to happen.